-You are being urged by the American College of Prosthodontists not to fabricate occlusal night guards without first getting a sleep study to determine if your patient has lifethreatening severe obstructive sleep apnea.

-For more info about snoring, sleep apnea or TMD, contact Lee at Rondeau Seminars:
+You are being urged by the American College of Prosthodontists not to fabricate occlusal night guards without first getting a sleep study to determine if your patient has life-threatening severe obstructive sleep apnea.
+If you are interested in more information about snoring and sleep apnea or TMD please feel free to contact Lee at Rondeau Seminars (lee@rondeauseminars.com).
+Scott Manning and Rondeau Seminars are committed to help you to increase your knowledge about bruxism, TMD, and sleep apnea so you can help your patients live longer and in better health.

-lee@rondeauseminars.com

-Scott Manning and Rondeau

-Seminars are committed to help increase your knowledge about bruxism, TMD, and sleep apnea so you can help your patients live longer and in better health.